wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-An-Effective-Hybrid-TM-System-with-Strong-Isolation-guarantees.markdown

 In the pre-commit handler, SigTM validates its write set while keeping an eye on the conflicting pre-commits and read phase transactions.
 Write set validation is standard FOCC: SigTM tries to obtain exclusive permission for every cache line in its write set.
-In the meantime, four possible events may occur: (1) A read-exclusive request comes from another processor and hits the write signature.
+In the meantime, four events may possibly occur: (1) A read-exclusive request comes from another processor and hits the write signature.
 This implies another processor is also performing pre-commit.
 The current transaction tries to serialize after the former by restarting the validation.
 (2) A read-shared request comes from another processor and hits the write signature.
 This implies another reader transaction establishes a new dependency